 - If you happen to live in an expat community and keep all to yourself and remain as an expat who respects the fact that this is a Muslim country, and stick to the laws here, without disturbing your neighbours or the members of your community, you can avoid police verifications to a great extent.

 - Dubai is a country that operates and practices Sharia Law, and it is therefore obvious that expats residing in Dubai are also bound by the law of the country they are in.
 It is important to understand that Sharia is also a code of conduct in the country.

-On the whole, couples living together in an apartment or villa in Dubai may not run into problems, provided, they do not draw attention to themselves so as to make the police get involved.
-It is also suggested that you may refer to your partner as your wife/husband when introducing them to non-westerners, as the whole concept of living together is not acceptable in Dubai or UAE or in many non-western cultures.
-Saying so may however, only save you from any immediate trouble.
-You are unlikely to get away with that when you land in situations where the authorities seek to verify your relationship.
+Also, if sharing accommodation, it is better to refer your partner as your wife/husband when introducing them to others, as the whole concept of living together is not acceptable in the UAE and in many other non-western cultures.
+Although just saying so may save only from immediate trouble, you are unlikely to get away with that if you land yourself in situations where the authorities seek to verify your relationship.